ansible/ansible/docs/docsite/rst/dev_guide/sidecar.rst

     # TODO: write examples
   '''

-While this is the same documentation in a YAML file:
+This example shows the same documentation in YAML format:

 .. code-block:: YAML